kangabru/kangabru.github.io/_posts/2017-07-06-quickmocks.md

 description: Originally a 'Hack Day' project, this UI mocking utility became loved by devs and designers alike at a prior company.
 I won 3 awards and a significant windfall for developing it.
 when: Jun 2017 - Nov 2018
 image_url: /images/quickmocks.png
-tags: [Jquery, JS, Chrome Extension, Google Analytics]
+tags: [jQuery, JS, Chrome Extension, Google Analytics]
 ---

 ## Key Points
-- A `Jquery` based Chrome extension which brings powerful website editing capabilities to _any_ web page.
+- A `jQuery` based Chrome extension which brings powerful website editing capabilities to _any_ web page.
 - Was well received and used by 300+ users in a 1000+ person company.
 - As the sole developer I won 3 high profile awards and recognition from the CEO and R&D Director.